-You won't pay more than \$35 for a one-month supply of each covered insulin product regardless of the cost-sharing tier, even if you haven't paid your deductible.
+You won't pay more than \$35 for a one-month supply of each covered insulin product on Tier 4, even if you haven't paid your deductible.

 Please see Section 7 of this chapter for more information on cost sharing for Part D vaccines.